jhoelzel/jhoelzel.github.io/about.md

 **I talk to humans and machines and specialize in golang, kubernetes as well as automating everything!**

-As consultant and developer I provide services from DevOps to application development and have a history of completing projects on time and in budget. **I currently focus on kubernetes, golang and terraform** but have seen and worked on multiple environments.
+As a consultant and developer, I provide services ranging from DevOps to application development and have a history of completing projects on time and within budget.
+My current focus is on Kubernetes, Golang, and Terraform but I have experience working in various environments.

-I grew up with the internet, uploaded my first websites to geocities, was tech-admin of a lot of bulletin boards and have been doing professional code since 2003.
-After trying to build my first start-up in 2006 I realized that they just won’t come only because I built it.
-Therefore, I have a bachelor economical psychology, which helps me immensely with team leadership and communication but also allows me to view the product from multiple perspectives.
+Growing up with the internet, I uploaded my first websites to Geocities, served as tech-admin for numerous bulletin boards, and have been professionally coding since 2003.
+After attempting to build my first start-up in 2006, I learned that success would not come simply because I built it.
+As a result, I earned a bachelor's degree in economical psychology, which has greatly enhanced my team leadership and communication skills and allows me to view products from multiple perspectives.

-What started out as WordPress and ASP.NET agency with server hosting in 2007 has long since evolved into full service consultancy and freelancing services with clients throughout the globe.
-I started working when Servers where still mostly dedicated, have lived the revolution of virtual servers, made a short stop at serverless tech and am now invested in the kubernetes ecosystem and its containers.
+What began as a small agency offering server hosting in 2007 has since evolved into a full-service consultancy and freelancing business, serving clients around the world.
+I started working when servers were primarily dedicated, experienced the virtual server revolution, briefly delved into serverless tech, and am now immersed in the Kubernetes ecosystem and its container technology.
+My background in psychology gives me unique insights into team leadership and communication, and I have a proven track record of leading and creating successful international teams.

-**My preferred clouds are Azure and AWS**, but I have worked on others **and** also like to tame **bare-metal** and everything in-between.
-I love solving difficult issues and have worked on multi cloud deployments before.
+My preferred cloud platforms are Azure and AWS, but I have also worked on other platforms, including bare-metal and everything in between.
+I enjoy tackling complex problems and have experience with multi-cloud deployments.

+I am currently offering my services as a freelancer and would be happy to discuss potential opportunities involving Kubernetes.
+If you're looking for someone with seniority and experience in the field, please feel free to reach out.
+I have extensive experience with Amazon AWS, Microsoft Azure, and bare-metal Kubernetes, and I am confident in my abilities.

-All this makes me perfect if you are looking for someone with seniority, that is flexible, plays well with others but also likes to get his hands dirty.
+All of this makes me an ideal candidate if you are seeking a senior-level professional who is flexible, collaborative, and hands-on.
 If you would like to see what I have been up to, please check the projects section on LinkedIn.

 ### kubernetes experience includes